What Is Brand Equity? (+ How to Build It)

 Keep these best practices in mind as you implement branding tactics:

-Make sure everyone on your team has a copy of your brand guidelines, detailing how design features should appear, how the brand voice should be used in all content, etc.
+Ensure everyone on your team has a copy of your brand guidelines detailing how design features should appear, how the brand voice should be used in all content, etc.

 Stay informed of what’s important to your target customer and update your brand strategy, product line, and messaging accordingly.